 Lobbying on Legislation

-The rules about nonprofits doing advocacy are focused on lobbying, which is when an organization tries to influence the outcome for a particular piece of legislation through communications with legislators or their staff.
 All lobbying is advocacy, but not all advocacy is lobbying.
-Nonprofits can hire lobbyists and use staff to do lobbying too, but it is important to know the rules about how much of your resources can be spent in this way and how to register as a lobbyist.
+The rules about nonprofits doing advocacy are focused on lobbying, which is when an organization tries to influence the outcome for a particular piece of legislation through communications with legislators or legislators' staff.
+Nonprofits can hire lobbyists or use staff to do lobbying.
+Either way, it is important to know the rules about how much of your resources can be spent in this way and how to register as a lobbyist.

-Independent Sector offers great information about advocacy and the following links about lobbying:
+Independent Sector offers great information about advocacy, including lobbying and the the 501(h) election:

 - Lobbying Guidelines for Public Charities, including Disclosure and Gift Rules